sbmlteam/liblx/docs/quickstart/complete-windows-example.rst

 We assume you have cloned the ``liblx`` repository on your local Windows computer.

+The term "directory", in the following instructions, is synonymous with the Windows term "folder".

-Install `Microsoft Visual Studi <https://visualstudio.microsoft.com/vs/>`_, with the Windows SDK.
+Install `Microsoft Visual Studio <https://visualstudio.microsoft.com/vs/>`_, with the Windows SDK.
 You can then use its version of ``cmake`` (see below).

 Download the `SBML Windows dependencies <https://sourceforge.net/projects/sbml/files/libsbml/win-dependencies/>`_.
 You can download all 4 and use as required.
-Right now there is no "version 16", the verion number of my Visual Studio, so I downloaded the highest available one (15).
+Right now there is no "version 16", the version number of my Visual Studio, so I downloaded the highest available one (15).
 Make sure you check the checksums.

 The most commonly downloaded one is ``libSBML_dependencies_vs15_release_x64_static.zip``, and we will use it in this example.